 Branding

-Do you have the branding in place already?
+Do you have branding in place already?
 Do you have a style guide that needs adhering to?

 Images

-Knowing up front what your plan is regarding imagery (even if that's to take the advice of your web designer), can be really helpful.
+Knowing up front what your plan is regarding imagery (even if that's just to take the advice of your web designer), can be really helpful.

 To find out more about how to source the perfect images for your site, have a look at our guide.